 What causes chromosome disorders?

 The exact cause is unknown, but we know that chromosome abnormalities usually occur when a cell divides in two (a normal process that a cell goes through).
-Sometimes chromosome abnormalities happen during the development of an agg or sperm cell (called germline), and other times they happen after conception (called somatic).
+Sometimes chromosome abnormalities happen during the development of an egg or sperm cell (called germline), and other times they happen after conception (called somatic).
 In the process of cell division, the correct number of chromosomes is supposed to end up in the resulting cells.
-However, errors in cell division, called nondisjunction, can result in cells with too few or too many copies of a whole chromosome or a piece of a chromosome, Some factors, such as advanced maternal age (older then 35 years), can increase the risk for chromosome abnormalities.
+However, errors in cell division, called nondisjunction, can result in cells with too few or too many copies of a whole chromosome or a piece of a chromosome, Some factors, such as when a mother is of advanced maternal age (older then 35 years), can increase the risk for chromosome abnormalities in a pregnancy.

 What is mosaicism?

 Mosaicism is when a person has a chromosome abnormality in some, but not all, cells.
 It is often difficult to predict the effects of mosaicism because the signs and symptoms depend on which cells of the body have the chromosome abnormality.
-Genetics Home Reference (GHR) provides a diagram of mosaicism.
+MedlinePlus Genetics provides a diagram of mosaicism.

 How are chromosome disorders diagnosed?

 Chromosome disorders may be suspected in people who have developmental delays, intellectual disabilities and/or physical abnormalities.
 Several types of genetic tests can identify chromosome disorders: